Zev-G/csc207project/README.md

 ## Features of the Software

 **Sign up / Log in** features enable users to associate their gameplay and progress to an account.
-**Change account information** feature allows users to change the email associated with their account.
+**Change account information** feature allows users to change the email associated with their account, update their username, log out, and delete their account.
 **Check Stats** feature lets users see how many points they have accumulated and games they have played.
 **Upload Image** feature allows users to upload a picture of a location of the UofT campus and specify the location where the picture was taken.
 **Interactive Guessing** is the core feature of our application.
 Users can click on a map to select the exact location they believe a given picture was taken at.